Triangular decompositions: Reedy algebras and quasi-hereditary algebras: Characterising Reedy algebras in terms of quasi-hereditary structures

-Each quasi-hereditary algebra comes with two chains of related quasi-hereditary algebras, one formed by quotient algebras, the other one by centraliser subalgebras.
+Quasi-hereditary algebras are stable under certain natural constructions: the idempotent quotients and centraliser subalgebras arising from the inductive definition in terms of heredity ideals are again quasi-hereditary (see \cite[page 92 and Corollary 3.7]{CPS}).
+Consequently, each quasi-hereditary algebra comes with two chains of related quasi-hereditary algebras, one formed by quotient algebras, the other one by centraliser subalgebras.
 Reedy algebras are now shown to come with similar chains of related Reedy algebras.